orbitalquark/textadept/doc/02_Installation.md

 If you downloaded the set of language-specific modules, unpack it where you unpacked the Textadept archive.
-The modules will be contained in the *textadept_VERSION\modules\\* directory.
+The modules will be contained in the *textadept_x.x\modules\\* directory.

 ## Running

 ### Linux and BSD

-Run Textadept by running */path/to/textadept_VERSION/textadept* from the terminal.
-You can also create a symbolic link to the executable in a directory in your "$PATH" (e.g. */usr/bin/*) or make a GNOME, KDE, XFCE, etc. button or menu launcher.
+Run Textadept by running */path/to/textadept_x.x/textadept* from the terminal.
+You can also create a symbolic link to the executable in a directory in your "$PATH" (e.g. */usr/local/bin/*) or make a GNOME, KDE, XFCE, etc. button or menu launcher.

 There is also a *textadeptjit* executable for running Textadept with [LuaJIT][].
 Please note there may be [compatibility issues][].
 The *textadept* executable is